contract dispute arbitration in Saint Louis, Missouri 63107

 Legal Framework Governing Arbitration in Missouri

 Missouri laws strongly support arbitration as a legitimate and enforceable process.
 The Missouri Uniform Arbitration Act (MUAA) consolidates statutes governing arbitration agreements and awards, emphasizing voluntary participation and the finality of arbitration decisions.
 Under Missouri law, an arbitration agreement is generally enforceable unless it violates public policy or was entered into under duress or fraud.
 The legal principles underpinning Missouri arbitration laws are consistent with the natural law and moral theories, specifically utilitarianism, which advocate maximizing overall happiness by providing efficient dispute resolution mechanisms.
-These laws also reflect the development of legal systems that support group benefits — more effective dispute resolution reduces court backlogs and promotes social welfare.
+These laws also reflect the development of legal systems that a local employer benefits — more effective dispute resolution reduces court backlogs and promotes social welfare.

 Benefits of Arbitration Over Litigation